Color: DMH Black with white patch on chest

 Age: Born approx. October 13, 2017

 Gender: Neutered Male

 Claude was a stray being fed twice a day for about six months by a kind person.
-During that time, contact was made with someone on kijiji whose cat had gone missing and matched his description.
-Unfortunately, there was no follow through in retrieving him and Claude remained homeless.
+During that time, contact was made with someone on kijiji whose cat had gone missing and matched his description - the time-line fit too.
+Unfortunately, there was no follow through in retrieving him and Claude remained ourtdoors and homeless.
 Over the months, he became quite familiar with his meal-provider (see picture below of Claude waiting patiently for his dinner).
 She was able to pick him up and pet him and he waited for treats following his meal.
-But in January, 2019, as the truly cold winter approached, his rescuer contacted us for help.
+But in January, 2019, as the cold winter set in, his rescuer contacted us for help.
 She felt that life was not going to turn out well for her little neighbourhood friend.
 A plea went out from PAW and one of our long-time volunteers offered her home as a temporary refuge.
-Claude was distraught about being placed in a new environment, but foster mom managed to kennel and deliver him to the vet clinic for his health check, neuter, vaccinations and de-worming.
-He had to go through the trauma of another vet visit a few days later when he developed an infection but after a course of antibiotics, he felt well once again and regained his full appetite.
-He tested negative for both Feline Leukemia and Feline Immunodeficiency Viruses.
+Claude tested negative for both Feline Leukemia and Feline Immunodeficiency Viruses.